Heartbreak on a Full Moon: Background and recording

-The album was inspired by the singer's breakup with actress Karrueche Tran in March 2015, after he had a daughter, Royalty, with model Nia Guzman.
-Brown had dedicated his seventh studio album Royalty to his daughter, and decided that the next album would be about his breakup with Tran.

-Brown started recording tracks for the album a few weeks before the release of Royalty in late 2015.
+Brown started recording tracks for Heartbreak on a Full Moon a few weeks before the release of Royalty in late 2015.
 He continued working on the album during 2016 and 2017 in between the European leg of the One Hell of a Nite Tour and The Party Tour.
 Brown also built a home recording studio to record songs for the album.
 The recording sessions mostly took place in Los Angeles and New York City.
 One track, "Bite My Tongue", was left over from the sessions for Royalty.

-During the album's creation, Brown believed he had made too many high-quality songs to fit on a 15–20 track album, so he decided to make a 40-track album.
+During the album's creation, Brown believed he had made too many songs to fit on a single album, so he decided to make a 40-track album.
+He said in a 2017 interview with Nessa, that with Heartbreak on a Full Moon’s unorthodox length he wanted to "outdo expectations" and "push the boundaries on artistry".
 RCA Records initially did not want to release an album of such length, thinking this would damage its commercial performance, but the singer ended up convincing them otherwise.
 Brown involved over 50 producers, including A1, Amadeus, Prince Chrishan, Scott Storch, D.A.
 Got That Dope, Hitmaka and OG Parker, in the recording sessions.
 Recording eventually ended in August 2017, with "Rock Your Body" being the last track completed.

-He explained the concept for the album in August 2017 during an interview for Complex. saying:
+According to an investigative article published by Billboard in February 2017, the period during which the album was created was marked by Brown's heavy drug use.

+The singer explained the concept for the album in August 2017 during an interview for Complex, saying, "I thought Heartbreak on a Full Moon was a depiction of what my soul wanted to say.
+It's funny because we're doing a double album.
+I've done so many records, but all of the records, to me, are personal favorites and I feel like it gets what I want to say across."
+Regarding the content of Heartbreak on a Full Moon, Brown explained that it's “about everything that I went through. (...)
+I wanted to do songs with substance, R&B, Hip Hop.
+And you get every facet of who I am at this age.”
+When discussing its musicality, he added that he “wanted to capture all basis of who my audience liked.
+What songs they could actually identify with”.